-The School aims to consistently reward positive behaviour and impose sanctions, which are appropriate and proportionate where necessary.
-Please refer to the Behaviour Policy and the Discipline and Exclusion Policy on the school website.
+The School aims to consistently reward positive behaviour and impose sanctions, which are appropriate and proportionate where necessary and as such we are currently in the process of reviewing our Behaviour, Rewards and Sanctions Policy for September 2024.
+The current Behaviour Policy and the Discipline and Exclusion Policy are available on the school website.